RESPONSIBLE BODY, CONTACT ADDRESS

 Termination/revocation - you may terminate the receipt of our newsletter at any time, i.e. revoke your consent.
 A link to cancel the newsletter can be found at the end of each newsletter.
 We may save the submitted email addresses for up to three years based on our legitimate interests before we delete them to provide evidence of prior consent.
 The processing of this data is limited to the purpose of a possible defence against claims.
 Individual requests for cancellation are possible at any time, provided that at the same time the former existence of a consent is confirmed.

-Google is certified under the Privacy Shield Agreement, which provides a guarantee to comply with European privacy legislation (Link).
+Google is certified under the Privacy Shield Agreement, which provides a guarantee to comply with European privacy legislation.

 Google will use this information on our behalf to evaluate the use of our online services by users, to compile reports on the activities within this online service and to provide us with further services related to the use of this online service and internet usage.
 In this case, pseudonymous usage profiles can be generated for users from the processed data.

 The IP address submitted by the user's browser will not be merged with other Google data.
-Users can prevent the storage of cookies by setting their browser software accordingly; users may also prevent the collection by Google of the data generated by the cookie and related to their use of the online service and the processing of such data by Google by downloading and installing the browser plug-in available at the following link: link.
+Users can prevent the storage of cookies by setting their browser software accordingly; users may also prevent the collection by Google of the data generated by the cookie and related to their use of the online service and the processing of such data by Google by downloading and installing the browser plug-in available.

 Users’ personal data will be deleted or anonymised after 14 months.